-Accounting is done on a gross value basis: depreciation under accounting law increases corporation´s pre-tax earnings, while amortization under the tax law reduces corporation’s earnings before taxes.
+Accounting is done on a net value basis: depreciation increases corporation´s pre-tax earnings, while amortization under the tax law reduces corporation’s earnings before taxes.

-In certain cases, the tax law permits accelerated depreciation (e.g. leased equipment).
+In certain cases, the tax law allows for amortization or permits accelerated depreciation (e.g. immaterial assets, leased equipment).

 Losses carried forward

 All losses can be carried forward and used up within 5 years following the given tax year.
 Losses can be offset against future positive tax bases, up to max 50% of the given tax base.

 Losses shall be used up with FIFO method.

 Tax credits reduce corporate income tax and can also reduce taxable corporate income.